Short Documentary Films

 Our team at Vita Brevis found ourselves in the right place at the right time, one founder, Erik “O” Ostling, shares an office space with us.
 Both Erik and second member behind beehive, Chris Barlow, work as professional photographers.
 The final teammate is Matt Aller, a Creative Director and the “adult” of the trio (though that term was used loosely).
 The bottle and labeling was handled by themselves, and clearly they understood that people tend to drink first with their eyes.
 From first sight to last sip, this product will leave any gin enthusiast swooning.

 We joined Erik at their distillery after agreeing that we should produce a video to accompany the launch of the gin.
 We spent a few days shooting and watching the three run through the distilling process, an experience both eye opening and mouth watering on the hot summer day.
 To shoot the short documentary we used two Red Epics while Erik shot behind the scenes stills.
 The interviews with Matt, Chris and Erik were shot with two angles using cannon cinema glass, the 85mm and 24mm lenses.
-We filmed details and the distilling process using the same lenses, everything going smoothly until our DP stepped too close to a barrel being charred and nearly caught his wig on fire.
+We filmed details and the distilling process using the same lenses, everything going smoothly until our team stepped too close to a barrel being charred and nearly caught their wigs on fire.
 It’s not a film production until something catches fire……

 After wrapping up the production, we wanted to know a little more about what gave birth to Jack Rabbit, and how they first came together as friends.
 All it took was holding “O” hostage, and we got our answers….and some celebratory gin.